andyatkinson/andyatkinson.github.io/consulting.md

 <details>
 <summary>Technical leadership of database operations</summary>
-<p>I’ve <a href="/blog/2023/08/17/postgresql-sfpug-table-partitioning-presentation">performed zero downtime online migrations of multi-terabyte PostgreSQL databases</a>, managing more than ten instances.
-The largest had tables with billions of rows.
-I’ve relocated tables using zero-downtime cutover techniques like dual writes, leveraging application-level sharding for distribution of load.</p>
+<p>I’ve <a href="/blog/2023/08/17/postgresql-sfpug-table-partitioning-presentation">performed zero downtime online migrations of multi-terabyte PostgreSQL databases</a>, managing more than ten instances, and tables with billions of rows.
+I’ve used zero-downtime cutover techniques like dual writes, to perform application-level sharding for load distribution.</p>

 <p>I’ve worked on a Rails app serving 7500 requests/second (450K RPM) at an average response rate of 35ms.
 I’ve <a href="/blog/2023/08/28/saas-for-developers-gwen-shapira-postgresql-rails">spoken about this experience</a> and presented on it at <a href="/blog/2021/12/06/pgconf-nyc-2021">PGConf NYC 2021</a>.</p>
 </details>